 2. Be careful

-Instructions on how to proceed to make the payment can also be sent in a second email, coming from a lawyer, for example.
-This once again is part of the scammer’s deception, which aims to legitimize the transfer.
+Instructions on how to proceed to make the payment may be sent in a second email, which may appear to come from a lawyer or an accountant.
+This is another trick from the scammer, intended to make the request seem legitimate.

-In order to contribute to efforts to raise awareness about this type of scam, you should also file a complaint with the police.
-And if the scammers are identified, you will have the right to legal recourse.
-“But in general, these scammers execute their transfers internationally, in a country where it’s often very hard to get the money back,” explains the expert.
+To contribute to efforts to eliminate this type of fraud, you should also file a complaint with the police.
+If the scammers can be identified, you will have the right to legal recourse.